PHPMailer/PHPMailer/README.md

 See changelog.txt

 ## History
-PHPMailer was originally written in 2001 by Brent R. Matzelle as a [sourceforge project](http://sourceforge.net/projects/phpmailer/).
+- PHPMailer was originally written in 2001 by Brent R. Matzelle as a [SourceForge project](http://sourceforge.net/projects/phpmailer/).
-Marcus Bointon (coolbru on SF) and Andy Prevost (codeworxtech) took over the project in 2004.
+- Marcus Bointon (coolbru on SF) and Andy Prevost (codeworxtech) took over the project in 2004.
-The project became an [Apache incubator project on Google Code](https://code.google.com/a/apache-extras.org/p/phpmailer/) in 2010, managed by Jim Jagielski
+- The project became an [Apache incubator project on Google Code](https://code.google.com/a/apache-extras.org/p/phpmailer/) in 2010, managed by Jim Jagielski
-Marcus maintains a [GitHub repository](https://github.com/Synchro/PHPMailer) that's kept in sync with the Google Code project as far as is practical.
+- Marcus maintains a [GitHub repository](https://github.com/Synchro/PHPMailer) that's kept in sync with the Google Code project as far as is practical.